sl1pstream/randomize-text-firefox/README.md

 # Floorp Randomize Extension

+**This is an AI-generated extension (GitHub Copilot running GPT 4.1).** While I have extensively tested different iterations of this extension before publishing this version, as with anything I publish, I will warn you to use at your own risk.

+**This extension is not an original idea.** This extension was made thanks to the idea from ThioJoe's video, [You're Using AI WRONG - Surprising Capabilities You Didn't Know](https://youtu.be/YDiVl9q08DY?si=zITYwjjLCEPlJPjw&t=128) (the link is timestamped to where he talks about this).
+I just used AI to do the same thing but for Firefox-based browsers.

+**I have only tested this extension on Floorp.** As Floorp is a Firefox-based browser, I expect it handles extensions the same as Firefox or any of the other mainstream forks.
+I have not tested this so if there is an issue on a different Firefox-based browesr, pleaes open an issue for it.

 This extension allows users to randomize selected text into a nonsensical string when they alt-click on it.
 The original text will be blurred to emphasize the randomized output.

 ## Features